Jeremy stepped off the city bus onto the scorching sidewalk, coughing as the exhaust plumed around him. God, he hated riding the bus.

 “I know how you feel.”

-Connor smiled.
-They talked for a while about music until the bus driver came over, “time to go, J.D.”
+Rafael smiled.
+They talked for a while about music until the bus driver came over.
+“Time to go, J.D.”

 “Right.”
 He got up off the couch and reached for his guitar case.
-For some reason, even though he had roadies and a guitar tech (the best guitar tech, in his opinion), he carried his old guitar, a beat up Fender Stratocaster, with him wherever he traveled.
+Even though he had roadies and a guitar tech (the best guitar tech), he carried his old guitar, a beat up Fender Stratocaster, with him wherever he traveled.

-“Bye, Connor, it was good to meet you.”
+“Bye, Rafael, it was good to meet you.”

-Connor hadn’t moved.
-He was still standing where Jeremy had left him, watching Jeremy leave, still looking like he couldn’t believe his good fortune.
+Rafael hadn’t moved.
+He remained where Jeremy had left him, watching Jeremy leave, still looking like he couldn’t believe his good fortune.
 His fortune was about to take yet another turn for the better.

 “Let me hear you play,” Jeremy asked.